UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToURock.rst

 Initial Practical steps
 -----------------------

-**UMEP for Processing** is a python plugin used in conjunction with `QGIS <http://www.qgis.org>`__.
+**UMEP for Processing** is a Python plugin used in conjunction with `QGIS <http://www.qgis.org>`__.
 To install the software and the UMEP plugin (if not already installed), see the `getting started <http://umep-docs.readthedocs.io/en/latest/Getting_Started.html>`__ section in the UMEP manual.